alex-rpd/ML_Examples/README.md

 # ML_Examples
-Machine learning examples using the most popular ML algos and scikit-learn in python
+Machine learning examples using the most popular ML algos and scikit-learn in python.

+Using public datasets from Kaggle and other sources